rfzeg/deflector_robot/README.md

 $ source devel/setup.bash
 ```

-Run the robot in Gazebo with `./start_demo.sh`
+To run a demo launching each node in a separate terminal window: `./start_demo.sh`
-or alternatively: `roslaunch deflector_robot demo.launch`
+Or alternatively to execute all nodes in one terminal: `roslaunch deflector_robot demo.launch`

 ### Optional Checks